 Most children with additional learning needs receive support from their school.
-But if a child has additional needs that are defined as high, staff at their school or early childhood education centre will coordinate extra services.
+But if teachers decide your child needs extra learning support, the Ministry of Education's Learning Support team can help.
+Staff at your child's school or early childhood education centre will coordinate extra services.

 What support and services are available for children with additional needs?

-If your child or young person has additional needs, their school can access to support and services.
-Most schools have a special education needs coordinator (SENCO) who is often the deputy principal or another senior teacher.
-This person can help you access services such as:
+If your child or young person has additional needs that are having a significant impact on their access to the school curriculum, wellbeing and participation, staff at their school will coordinate extra support.
+Most schools have a special education needs coordinator (SENCO) or a learning support coordinator (LSC).
+This person can help you access and coordinate services such as:

 - specially trained teachers who work with students with moderate learning and/or behaviour difficulties (called resource teachers: learning and behaviour or RTLBs)

 - specially trained teachers for students with vision impairments (called resource teachers: vision)

 - teachers who work with children who have hearing impairments (called resource teachers: deaf)

 - the Physical Disability Service that works with teachers and schools to help them adapt the environment around a student to meet the student's needs

 Who might provide the extra support for my child with high needs?

 Speech-language therapists help students with significant communication needs.
 They can help families and teachers to support the development of students' communication skills.
 The support focuses on building the capability of family, whānau and educators to support the child's ability to communicate effectively in their daily life.